Updated on 2024-12-17 GMT+08:00

 • By cost category

 You can use Cost Categories provided by Cost Center to split shared costs.
 Shared costs include the costs for the resources (compute, network, storage, or resource packages) shared across departments, and the costs that cannot be directly split by cost tag or enterprise project.
 These costs are not directly attributable to one owner, and hence cannot be categorized into one cost category.
 By defining split rules, you can fairly split these costs among teams or business units.
-For details, see Viewing Cost By Cost Category.
+For details, see Viewing Costs By Cost Category.

 Cost Analysis